SteveDeJongh/LS_170/review.md

 52. **What is a three-way handshake?
 What is it used for?**
 The three-way handshake is the process which TCP uses to establish a connection between the sender and the receiver.

+The three way handshake consists of the sender sending a SYN message to the receiver The receiver responds to the syn message with a SYN ACK message Once the sender rceives the servers SYN ACK, it responds with a ACK message and immediately starts sending data.

 53. **What are the advantages and disadvantages of a Three-way handshake?**
-The advantages of the three way handshake is that it establishes a reliable communication channel.
+The advantages of the three way handshake is that it establishes a reliable communication channel, ensuring a connection is made before attempting to send data.

 The disadvantages is performance.
 The three-way handshake requires a round trip of latency before the start of transmission of data.